Ze1598/youtube-migrate-subs-playlists/README.md

-# youtube-migrate-subs-playlists
-Migrate your subscriptions and playlists to a new account.
+# Migrate your subscriptions and playlists to a new account.

 This process is free, but you will need to follow the instructions below.